Web3Paradise/Ethereum_wallet_generator/README.md

 # Ethereum_wallet_generator
 A python script that generates 100 Ethereum wallets

-pip install eth-account
+Install Dependencies

+"npm install ethers fs progress"

+node withprogressbar.js

 Run the script in your environment

-You can edit the numbers in main.py to fit your needs
+You can edit the numbers to fit your needs